**Spring Fling has been and gone. Information on the 2019 event will be available in due course. Sign up to the mailing list for updates**

 As usual, we are delighted to involve a small selection of local galleries in Spring Fling weekend.

-Visit these galleries over the open studios weekend.
+Visit these galleries over the open studios weekend and throughout the year.

 G1 Clience Studio